ibm-cloud-docs/solution-tutorials/index.md

 {{site.data.keyword.cloud_notm}} provides you with hosted Git repositories built on GitLab Community Edition and accessible with the same credentials used to log in {{site.data.keyword.cloud_notm}}.
 It is recommended to configure your SSH public key to simplify the command line interactions with the Git repositories.

 1. [Use these instructions](https://us-south.git.cloud.ibm.com/help/user/ssh.md#generate-an-ssh-key-pair){: external} to generate a new SSH key pair if you don't have one.
-1. [Add your SSH public key](https://us-south.git.cloud.ibm.com/help/user/ssh.md#add-an-ssh-key-to-your-gitlab-account) to your Git settings in the region where you plan to host your Git repositories, such as [Dallas (us-south.git.cloud.ibm.com)](https://us-south.git.cloud.ibm.com/-/profile/keys), [London (eu-gb.git.cloud.ibm.com)](https://eu-gb.git.cloud.ibm.com/-/profile/keys) or [Frankfurt (eu-de.git.cloud.ibm.com)](https://eu-de.git.cloud.ibm.com/-/profile/keys).
+1. [Add your SSH public key](https://us-south.git.cloud.ibm.com/help/user/ssh.md#add-an-ssh-key-to-your-gitlab-account){: external} to your Git settings in the region where you plan to host your Git repositories, such as [Dallas (us-south.git.cloud.ibm.com)](https://us-south.git.cloud.ibm.com/-/profile/keys), [London (eu-gb.git.cloud.ibm.com)](https://eu-gb.git.cloud.ibm.com/-/profile/keys){: external} or [Frankfurt (eu-de.git.cloud.ibm.com)](https://eu-de.git.cloud.ibm.com/-/profile/keys).

 To verify the configuration:
 1. Create a new private project in GitLab, select the option to initialize the repository with a README.